-The paper begins by discussing Internet access and connection sharing options.
+The paper discusses Internet access and connection sharing options.
 Then covers structured wiring and details of both telephone and Ethernet networks.
 Even a small network benefits from having an always-on server.
 Security and Troubleshooting topics help to maintain the network and protect it from intruders.